Wonders of the Coast Path ITV Wales series

 These Regulations expire at the end of the period of six months beginning with the day on which they come into force.
 However, the Welsh Government must review the need for restrictions imposed by the Regulations every 28 days.

-Please take care of yourself and others by following Public Health Wales and UK Government guidance.
+Please take care of yourself and others by following Public Health Wales and Welsh Government guidance.

 “We need to avoid unnecessary travel, so make your walk a local one; do not get into your car to travel"